JustRio24/payroll/replit.md

 - **API Pattern**: RESTful endpoints under `/api` prefix
 - **Static Serving**: Express static middleware for production builds

-### Data Storage
+### Data Storage (Dual Mode)
-- **ORM**: Drizzle ORM with schema defined in `shared/schema.ts`
-- **Database**: MySQL (migrated from PostgreSQL) using mysql2/promise driver
+- **Primary**: MySQL via mysql2/promise driver with Drizzle ORM
+- **Fallback**: In-memory storage (MemStorage) when MySQL not available
 - **Connection**: Connection pooling configured in `server/db.ts`
-- **Schema**: Currently defines `users` table with auto-increment IDs
+- **Schema**: Defined in `shared/schema.ts` with Drizzle tables

-Note: The current implementation uses in-memory mock data in the frontend store for demo purposes.
-The MySQL storage layer is set up but routes need to be connected.
+The system automatically detects MySQL availability and falls back to in-memory storage with demo data when MySQL is not accessible (e.g., on Replit).

 ### Key Design Decisions

 1. **Monorepo Structure**: Client (`client/`), server (`server/`), and shared code (`shared/`) in one repository with path aliases
 2. **Shared Types**: Database schemas in `shared/schema.ts` using Drizzle with Zod validation via `drizzle-zod`
 3. **Component Library**: shadcn/ui components in `client/src/components/ui/` for consistent design
-4. **Geofencing**: Office location hardcoded at coordinates (-2.9795731113284303, 104.73111003716011) with 100m radius
+4. **Geofencing**: Office location at coordinates (-2.9795731113284303, 104.73111003716011) with 100m radius
-5. **File Storage**: Local `/uploads` directory planned for photos and attachments (not cloud-based)
+5. **Dual Storage**: MySQLStorage for production (XAMPP), MemStorage for demo/development
+6. **Auto-increment IDs**: Using integers instead of UUIDs for MySQL compatibility

 ### Build & Development
 - Development: `npm run dev` runs tsx with the Express server